-Their distinctive golden eyes have some stereoscopic vision but no cones - the basis for color vision - in the retina.
+Their distinctive golden eyes have some stereoscopic vision but no cones – the basis for color vision – in the retina.
 They are well adapted for life in the trees, with grasping fingers and toes.
 The thumbs and great toes are semi-opposable.
 Ruffed lemurs also have a large grooming claw on the second toe of the hind foot.
-Life span is 15 years in the wild and 19 years in captivity.
+Life span is 15 years in the wild and 19 years under human care.

 Black and white ruffed lemurs are found in eastern Madagascar in the coastal rain forests, at the canopy level.

 In the wild, they are primarily frugivores but will also eat leaves, seeds and nectar when fruit is scarce.
 At the Zoo, they are fed a diet of fruits, vegetables and monkey chow.